What is a California Life Estate?

 A life estate can be a useful estate planning tool, especially for couples who re-marry and want to preserve an inheritance for children from a previous marriage.
 Some people who are on their second (or more) marriage bequeath a life estate to their new spouse.
 This ensures that after their passing, their partner can continue to live in the property but will not be able to sell or transfer the property title.

-After the surviving spouse passes away, then those children from a previous marriage who were named as the life estate remainder owners will become the ultimate beneficiaries of that piece of real estate.
+After the surviving spouse passes away, the children from a previous marriage who were named as the life estate remainder owners will become the ultimate beneficiaries of that piece of real estate.

 How Does a Life Estate Work?